Testing¶

 helm repo add tailscale https://pkgs.tailscale.com/helmcharts

-Initiate otterdog webapp with tailscale
+Start the otterdog webapp with the tailscale tunnel:

-Otterdog WebApp is reacheable at https://otterdog.tail
+The Otterdog WebApp is reachable at https://otterdog.tail<some hash>.ts.net

 -